intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

       ~/smatch_scripts/kchecker net/vmw_vsock/virtio_transport.c > driver_results

-The `driver_results` output file will contain the list of input points and the limited propagation information:
+The :code:`driver_results` output file will contain the list of input points and the limited propagation information: